How to Pass the 12 Mini Scenarios of the NBCMI Oral Exam: 7 Tips

 Use your phone or another mode of communication such as Skype to practice with your partner.

-I recommend using an assisted listening device, such as a headset, headphones or earbuds for several reasons:
+I highly recommend using an assisted listening device, such as a headset (headphones with microphone attached), regular headphones or earbuds for several reasons:

 - to ensure that you can hear as well as possible